cube-network/docs/genesis.md

 - `address`: the address of validator
 - `manager`: the address of manager of validator
 - `rate`: the percentage of commission for all block rewards
-- `stake`: the amount of staking native token
+- `stake`: the amount of staking native token, the unit of this feild is `CUBE`
 - `acceptDelegation`: whether accepting delegation or not

 One thing need to be explained more specifically is `rate`. the validator can take rate% of block rewards as commission, and the left part is the one that will be allocated according to their token staked.